 In the previous post, I’ve provided some general information on Trello and how you can use it in your freelance business.
-In this post, I’ll share the setup of a few of my boards that are useful for most freelancers, that you can model and adapt to your liking.
+In this post, I’ll share the setup of a few of my boards that are useful for most freelancers.
+You can use these to model and adapt your own boards to your liking.

-I use Trello for anything and everything: business planning, blogging, client projects, personal projects, running a non-profit organization, masterminds etc. and these are just a few of the workflows I use on a daily basis.
+I use Trello for anything and everything: from business planning, blogging and client projects to personal projects, running a non-profit organization and organizing masterminds, Trello is here for it all.
+These are just a few of the workflows I use on a daily basis.

 Client projects – internal